 Mucuna pruriens extract (L-Dopa)

-Mucuna pruriens (extract) is mainly used because it may improve our mood and hormone levels .
-In addition, research shows that this supplement can also reduce our stress level .
-Some of these functions are possible because Mucuna Pruriens extract contains the ingredient L-Dopa.
-L-Dopa can have many positive effects since it is able to increase the dopamine level of users .
+Mucuna Pruriens extract is mainly used because it contains L-Dopa.
+L-Dopa has a clear link with Dopamine, which means that it can have multiple effects .
+These effects have made it a popular supplement in the category of nootropics and mood-enhancing supplements.
 L-Dopa also occurs naturally in our body, and small amounts are produced in our body from the amino acid tyrosine.
 However, due to the small amount of L-Dopa in our body, a Mucuna Pruriens supplement is often used.

 Mucuna pruriens is also known as: